aws/aws-sam-cli/designs/sam_build_cmd.md

     package manager (ex: images, css etc)
 3. Support to exclude certain files from the built artifact (ex: using .gitignore or using regex)
-4. Support for building the app for debugging locally with debug symbols (ex: Golang)
 5. Support caching dependencies & re-installing them only when the dependency manifest changes (ex: by maintaining hash of package.json)